On the Necessity and Sufficiency of the Zames-Falb Multipliers for Bounded Operators: Extensions to Slope-Restricted Uncertainty

 \subsection{Static uncertainty}

-Next, we consider the class of static (i.e. memoryless) $\Delta$'s in the set $\mathbf{\Delta^{[a,b]}}$ (respectively, $\mathbf{\bar{\Delta}^{[a,b]}}$).
-The following lemma explains the links between these sets with certain types of slope-restricted static nonlinearity that are widely considered. \begin{lem} Given a static $\Delta \in \mathbf{\Delta_0}$, then \begin{enumerate} {\textup{(\roman{enumi})}} \item $\Delta$ satisfies \eqref{eq:58_3} if and only if
+Next, we consider the class of static (i.e. memoryless) $\Delta$'s in the set $\mathbf{\Delta^{[a,b]}_\beta}$ (respectively, $\mathbf{\bar{\Delta}^{[a,b]}_\beta}$).
+The following lemma explains the links between these sets with certain types of slope-restricted static nonlinearity that are widely considered.
+Note that the necessity directions in the next lemma cannot be obtained by applying loop transformations~\cite{zames1967stability} to the $\Delta$ in Lemmas~\ref{le: static_1} and~\ref{le: static_2}, since doing so would result in unbounded operators.
+As such, a different construction to those in Lemmas~\ref{le: static_1} and~\ref{le: static_2} is needed. \begin{lem} Given a static and time-invariant $\Delta \in \mathbf{\Delta_0}$, then \begin{enumerate} {\textup{(\roman{enumi})}} \item $\Delta\in \mathbf{\Delta^{[a,b]}_\infty}$ if and only if